Korea has some amazing dogs, and if you are a dog lover, you would remember the ancient Korean Jindo from the 1988 Olympic Games opening ceremony.

 They are medium-sized native Korean dogs that are believed to dispel ghosts as well as evil spirits and bring good luck.

 Just like Korean Jindo, Korean also has ordinances to protect the Sapsali.
 According to Korean law, they are a national monument.

 Many experts believed that this breed originated in the first century AD and is one of the world’s oldest dogs.

 During the world war and Korean war, the Sapsali dog breed came close to extinction but thanks to the efforts of the Government and some breeders, this breed still exists.

-This dog breed was a companion of royalty in the ancient times, all thanks to their lion-like features, temperament and long shaggy hair.
-Today, they are companion and show dogs.
+This dog breed was a companion of royalty in ancient times, all thanks to their lion-like features, temperament, and long shaggy hair.
+Today, they are companions and show dogs.